gofractally/psibase/doc/psidk/src/http.md

 ```
 {
   sender: "...",    // The account name authorizing the action
-  contract: "...",  // The service name to receive the action
+  service: "...",   // The service name to receive the action
   method: "...",    // The method name of the action

   data: {...},      // Method's arguments.
 Not needed if `rawData` is present.